Projekt-inzynierski-2024/film-forum-api/README.md

 # FilmForumWebAPI

-## C# WebAPI to create a film forum.
+## C# WebAPI to create a film forum
-It delivers full back-end API that can be combined with any front-end architecture.
+It delivers full back-end API that can be combined with any front-end architecture like React.
+The project was created to graduate IT studies and get engineer's degree.

 ## Main technologies and packages
 * .NET 7 and C# 11